AtlasSystems/ArchivesSpace-Aeon-Fulfillment-Plugin/Readme.md

   button to be hidden for accessions, when set to `true`.
 Defaults to `false`.

 - **:aeon\_site\_code**.
-This setting specifies the string that is sent with the request in a field labeled `aeon_site_code`.
-This setting will not automatically set the `Site` field on the Aeon Transaction record.
-The site field has to be manually configured through the `OpenURLMapping` table.
+This setting specifies the Aeon site code for a repository.
 If this setting is not specified in the settings for the repository, no Aeon site code will be sent.

 - **:hide\_button\_for\_access\_restriction\_types**.
 This setting allows
   the request button to be hidden for any records that have any of the